uoft-lgcu/lgcu.ca/books.md

 Books can be signed out by current department members (e.g., graduate students, faculty members, or post-doctoral researchers).
 Sign books out by putting down your name in the 'Who has it?' column of the [online library catalogue](https://docs.google.com/spreadsheets/d/1hhsKpB-PQ8fDu9NzN2RaoB105TGrJMYYA854JwySGRk/edit#gid=0 "LingDept Library Catalogue editable spreadsheet").

-The catalogue and other materials related to the library are maintained by the [LGCU Library Committee](https://uoft-lgcu.github.io/committees/#library-committee "LGCU Committees Page section on the Library Committee"); contact one of the members of the committee for more information, or for help with using the library.
+The catalogue and other materials related to the library are maintained by the [LGCU Library Committee](https://uoft-lgcu.github.io/committees/#library-committee "LGCU Committees Page section on the Library Committee"); contact {{site.data.members.library}} for more information, or for help with using the library.

 *[SS569]: Sidney Smith Hall Room 569
 *[SS4069]: Sidney Smith Hall Room 4069